Shahbazahmed197/Assignment/README.md

-# Assignment
+# Laravel-Assignment
-Assignment for laravel developer
+laravel assignmen for the role of mid-level-laravel